seisatsu/DennisMUD/README.md

 # Dennis MUD

-Dennis is a MUD (Multi-User Dungeon) inspired by ifMUD in which all content is created by the users, by utilizing in-game commands.
+Dennis is a MUD (Multi-User Dungeon) and collaborative writing exercise inspired by ifMUD in which all content is created by the users, by utilizing in-game commands.

 A public test instance is generally kept running.
 Access it with the web client at http://dennis.seisat.su/ or via telnet at `dennis.seisat.su:37381`.